BurendoUK/burendo-github-config/README.md

 1. Replace every instance of `example` with the name of your repo using underscores.
    1. For Terraform repos also update the `local.example_pipeline_name` key and value.
 This allows the pipeline name to differ from the repo, and typically be a shorter name.

+## How to add users to teams

+Add a new resource to the `users.tf` file, appending their GitHub username to the resource.
+There are examples available.

+There are three teams to choose from:

+`Burendo` - This is the default team for any Burendo employee that is not part of the engineering practice, and likely does not require any elevated privileges.
+This team is added to each repo with `read/write` access.
+`Engineering` - This team has elevated privileges to all repositories by default, and consists of the Engineering Practice members.
+`Automation` - This is for service users aka, bots.

+ By default you should create users with the `member` role.
+These roles do not have any effect inside repositories and should remain as such.
+Repository privileges are controlled in the repositories themselves.

 ### Naming convention
 Repo names should avoid using any technology within its name, in case the technology changes which would lead to confusion.
 Infrastructure repos should be prefixed with platform e.g. `burendo-aws`.